 How long we retain your personal information for

-As required by HMRC, we shall maintain records for a minimum of 6 years.
+As required by HMRC, we shall maintain personal accounting records for a minimum of 6 years.
+Information needed to verify identity must be maintained for a minimum of 5 years.
 After this time any information we hold that is older than this may be securely disposed.

 Holding personal information outside the EEA